 Utilizing the industry leading MountainsMap® Imaging Topography software provides a comprehensive set of tools for the analysis of the studied surface.
 The SPA 25 can be used to create 3D maps of large surface areas (up to 300 mm x 300 mm with automated sample table) and e.g. detect defects caused by material processing and treatment or the surface roughness can be analyzed according to various industry standards like ISO 25178, ISO 4287, ISO 13565, ISO 16610, etc.

-Using the SPA 25 in combination with an optical contact angle measuring and contour analysis system of the OCA series provides further insight into surface properties by e.g. determining the surface corrected contact angle according to the Wenzel theory.
+Using the SPA 25 in combination with an optical contact angle goniometer and drop shape analysis system of the OCA series provides further insight into surface properties by e.g. determining the surface corrected contact angle according to the Wenzel theory.

 With its high resolution even the small particle deposits created by dosing individual picoliter sized ink droplets with a DataPhysics Instruments picoliter dosing system PDDS can be analyzed.